rootCircle/blog/docs/archives/database/purging_mysql_tables_on_scale.md

 - **Scale:** Migrating large tables to a partitioned schema presented significant challenges.
 - **Live Data:** Ensuring minimal or no downtime during migration was critical to avoid impacting live operations.
 - **Schema Changes:** Implementing partitioning required schema modifications, which needed to be handled carefully to avoid disruptions.
-- **Lengthy process:** To account for replication lag, we intentionally have to keep this process slow for a reason, which can be a pain!
+- **Lengthy process:** To account for replication lag, we intentionally have to keep this process slow, which can be a pain to monitor!

 #### How We Migrated
 To overcome these challenges, we adopted the following strategies:

 - **Using ID as Partition Column:** Instead of using a DateTime column, we used the ID column as the partition key.
 This avoided the need for extensive schema changes and leveraged the primary key for efficient partitioning.
 - **Minimal Downtime:** We developed a automated pipeline to handle the migration process in stages, ensuring minimal impact on live systems.
-- **Minimal Labor:** The amount of Labor with Migration was paramount, so we developed a automated pipeline to automated migration!
-One only need to put the config in YAML and pipeline will automatically pick it up and migrate it using "INSERT & TRUNCATE" approach, accounting for edge cases as well.
-We ensured that read miss of hot data is minimal to extent that it can be safely ignored!
+- **Minimal Labor:** The labor required for migration was significant, so we developed an automated pipeline to streamline the process.
+Users simply need to provide a YAML configuration, and the pipeline will automatically handle migration using an "INSERT & TRUNCATE" approach, accounting for edge cases as well.
+We ensured that read misses of hot data are minimized to the point where they can be safely ignored.

 ### How We Migrated
 Migrating our non-partitioned tables to partitioned tables required a carefully planned approach to minimize downtime and ensure data consistency.
 Here is a detailed breakdown of the process: